 Adoption records consultation

-Government has sought input from Nova Scotians on whether provincial adoption records should be more accessible.
+Government sought input from Nova Scotians on whether provincial adoption records should be more accessible.

-We’re looking at how information from adoption records is shared.
-This is a sensitive and personal matter to people impacted by adoption, and we want to have a full discussion with Nova Scotians.
+This is a sensitive and personal matter to people impacted by adoption, and we wanted to have a full discussion with Nova Scotians.

 Provinces, with the exception of Prince Edward Island and Nova Scotia, have legislation to allow more access to identifying information from adoption records.